danbrellis/marylandnature/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 6.1.7 =
+* Fixed a bug where previewing a new post may remove tools

+= 6.1.6 =
+* Removed Pro features and country dropdown menu for registration page

+= 6.1.5 =
+* Updated yaml configs and added script tag to login page

+= 6.1.4 =
+* Remove uninstallation hook

+= 6.1.3 =
+* Added actviation/deactivation/uninstallation hook
+* Upadate readme.txt and screenshots

 = 6.1.2 =
-Updated messaging and tested compatibility with Wordpress 4.9
+* Updated messaging and tested compatibility with Wordpress 4.9

 = 6.1.1 =
-Fix for PHP notice from AddThisPlugin.php on line 610.
+* Fix for PHP notice from AddThisPlugin.php on line 610.
 Changing the permission capability used for determining when users can edit AddThis settings from activate_plugins to manage_options.
 This will allow most admins on multi-site instances to edit settings. <a href="https://codex.wordpress.org/Roles_and_Capabilities">More information on WordPress roles and capabilities.</a>

 = 6.1.0 =
 Fixs for PHP errors, whitespace issues, changes in default settings.
 Adding requested AddThisWidgetByDomClass functionality that will allow users adding a widget via PHP to customze the URL, title, description and image used for that share.